apache/superset/RELEASING/README.md

 ### Build and test the created source tarball

-To build and run the just created tarball
+To build and run the **local copy** of the recently created tarball:
 ```bash
     # Build and run a release candidate tarball
     ./test_run_tarball.sh local